-Jasmine Crisp is an emerging artist born and based in Adelaide, South Australia completing her Bachelor of Visual Art (Honours) at Adelaide Central School of Art (2017).
-She is a current recipient of the Praxis ARTSPACE residency and past recipient of the Carclew artist in residence 12 month programs.
+Jasmine Crisp is a painter born and based in Adelaide, South Australia completing her Bachelor of Visual Art (Honours) at Adelaide Central School of Art (2017).
+She is a current studio artist at Praxis ARTSPACE and past recipient of the Praxis and Carclew artist in residence 12 month programs.
 During these programs she has exhibited her first solo show, participated in three international artist residencies across Iceland (SíM, NES) and Finland (Koli Ryynanen).
 Her work has been collected by Artbank (Sydney), awarded first prize in the 2019 10th Prospect Portrait Prize and the 2018 YouthScape Art Prize, achieved multiple peoples choice awards and has been included as a finalist in the SALA Advertiser awards, Emma Hack Art Prize and Kennedy Art Prize.
 Recently she has expanded her painting practice in producing multiple large scale public murals in the Adelaide CBD and surrounds including Wonderwalls and SANAA festival murals.

 Photograph by Jon Wah